 Foo type from memory and asserts that there are no such objects.
 Such a test is quite common when you look for memory leaks in your code.

 Note that dotMemory Unit does not force you to use any specific

 Assert syntax.
 Use the syntax of the framework your test is written for.
 For example, the shown assertion uses the NUnit syntax but could be easily updated for MSTest *:

 When to use dotMemory Unit

-Use "memory" tests in the same way as the unit tests on app logic:
+Use "memory" tests in the same way as ordinary unit tests:

 After you manually find an issue (such as a leak), write a memory test that covers it.

-Write tests for proactive testing — to ensure that new product features do not create any memory issues, like objects left in memory or large memory traffic.
+Write tests for proactive testing to ensure that new product features do not create any memory issues, e.g., objects left in memory or significant memory traffic.

 dotMemory 10 – 2017.1